Black Manta: Varying origins

+Criminal career

-As an adult, the man who would become Black Manta designed a costume (primarily a black wetsuit with a bug-eyed helmet, that was able to shoot rays from its eyes) and fashioned a high-tech submersible inspired by manta rays.
+As an adult, Black Manta designed a costume (primarily a black wetsuit with a bug-eyed helmet, that was able to shoot rays from its eyes) and fashioned a high-tech submersible inspired by manta rays.
 Taking the name Black Manta, he and his masked army became a formidable force, engaging in at least one unrecorded clash with Aquaman prior to his first appearance as a rival to the Ocean Master (and before joining the short-lived Injustice League in the retcon Silver Age third-week event).

-His first name, David, is revealed in the 2010 Brightest Day storyline, although his last name has not been revealed.

 Black Manta and Aquaman battled repeatedly over the next several years.
 During one of these clashes, it is revealed that Black Manta is actually black, whose stated objective at one point was for black people to dominate the ocean after having been oppressed for so long on dry land; though it was soon revealed by Cal Durham, one of his more idealistic henchmen, that Manta was more obsessed with his own personal desires.
 During most of his appearances, his main goals are defeating Aquaman and gaining power for himself through the conquest of Atlantis.
 Finally, Manta kills Arthur Curry, Jr., Aquaman's son, which leaves Aquaman obsessed with revenge.

-Black Manta is later transformed into a human/manta ray hybrid by the demon Neron in exchange for his soul, though after a while he returns to wearing his original outfit, which covers his new appearance.
+During the "Underworld Unleashed" storyline, the demon Neron transforms Black Manta into a humanoid manta ray in exchange for his soul.
+After a while, he returns to wearing his original outfit which covers his new appearance.
 At one point he engages in drug smuggling from his new base in Star City, where he is opposed by a returning Green Arrow and Aquaman.

-In a later confrontation, Aquaman, sporting the Lady of the Lake's Healing Hand, reverses Neron's alterations to Black Manta and rewires Manta's afflicted brain, rendering him neurotypical for the first time in his life.
+In a later confrontation, Aquaman, sporting the Lady of the Lake's Healing Hand, reverses Neron's alterations to Black Manta and rewires Manta's afflicted brain, rendering him non-autistic for the first time in his life.
 Unfortunately, Manta remains a violent criminal, lulling Aquaman into a false sense of partnership and almost killing the Sea King in the process.

 In later events, Black Manta is used as a genetic manipulation test subject to make water breathers.
 This succeeds; since then, Black Manta has returned to the oceans to face Aquaman once again.

 Black Manta causes a disturbance in Sub Diego in which Captain Marley is severely injured.
 Aquaman summons various predatory sea-life to attack Black Manta and leaves him for dead.
 It is later revealed that Black Manta was able to survive by generating an electric charge with his suit.

 One Year Later, he overtakes Sub Diego but is forced to flee when King Shark bites off his face.

 When Aquaman dies at the end of the 2003 series, Black Manta begins working for Libra as part of the Secret Society of Super Villains.
 However, after Libra betrays the group and helps Darkseid conquer the Earth, Black Manta quits.